TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/1PreparationPhase.md

 [2](../PhDPostDocs/Appendices/ExamplesVacancyTexts/Postdoc%20Ethical%20Impact%20of%20Technology%20on%20Society.docx)
 [3](../PhDPostDocs/Appendices/ExamplesVacancyTexts/Postdoc%20Partnerschap%20met%20omwonenden%20in%20bouwprocessen.docx)
 <!-- source (https://sharepoint.tudelft.nl/misc/medewerkersportaal/_layouts/15/start.aspx#/SitePages/HR%20Vacatureteksten.aspx)  -->
 * Some extra tips on formulating the requirements and using it in the selection strategy can be found in [this document](../PhDPostDocs/Appendices/7%20Tips%20for%20crafting%20a%20Selection%20Strategy.pdf)
-* The Talent Acquisition Specialist of the faculty is Avital Fishman.
-* The cash flow is 1 for direct employees and 2/3 for project employees.
 * The standard time for a vacancy posting to stay active is 4-6 weeks.
 Contact Dept-Chair-HE@tudelft.nl if you would like to deviate from this.
 * A reasonable start date will be six months from the moment you start the vacancy process.
 Please be aware that the visa arrangement and the safety check may take weeks for NON-EU candidates.